 The automated process involves interoperability among three systems:

 We considered other sepsis alert tools that flagged potential sepsis cases within patients’ EMRs.
 However, those tools provide clinicians with sepsis alert flags only when they open the patient’s medical record.
 By contrast, the system we built alerts the care team immediately on their Vocera Badge or smartphone, without any manual intervention.
 Sepsis alerts are automatically sent to the right care team to initiate care quickly when early signs of infection are identified.

 System interoperability has been key to ensuring the right data with situational information gets to the right clinicians at the right time.
 Upon receiving an alert, the assigned staff member immediately screens the patient for sepsis.
 If sepsis is identified, they begin early intervention.

 In the United States, more than 1.7 million people develop sepsis each year, and approximately 270,000 of them die.
 To decrease mortality rates and increase the likelihood of reversing the damaging outcomes of sepsis, early detection is critical.
-Hundreds of lives that could have been lost to sepsis have been saved because of our Early Sepsis Alert System; between April 2016 and March 2019, we were able to save 282 lives.
+Hundreds of lives that could have been lost to sepsis have been saved because of our Early Sepsis Alert System; since April 2016 we have been able to save 355 lives.

 We are very proud of these honors and are happy to have the opportunity to share our work with other facilities around the state so more lives can be saved.